karimali03/SolVerifier/README.md

    If your solution is wrong, you can generate a specific test case that reveals the error.

 3. **Determine the correctness percentage**
-   You want to know how often a solution gives the correct output (as a percentage of test cases).
+   You want to know how often a solution gives the correct output .

 4. **Compare time performance of two solutions**
    You can compare the time performance of two solutions, including minimum, maximum, and average times.